top of page

 Recently, Helga Margrét received a grant from the Icelandic government to record new choral music.
 The release of the record is due this coming autumn.
 For more information, visit her website www.helgamarz.com.

-Picture: Jakob Jóhannsson
+Photo by: Jakob Jóhannsson

 Helga Margrét Marzellíusardóttir (ISL)